1968 United States Senate election in Illinois: Background

 Primaries were held on June 11.

-Turnout

 Turnout in the primary elections was 23.90%, with a total of 1,303,375 votes cast.

 Turnout during the general election was 78.39%, with 4,449,757 votes cast.

 Democratic primary

 Illinois Attorney General William G. Clark won the Democratic primary, running unopposed.

 Republican primary

 Incumbent U.S. Senator, and Senate Minority Leader, Everett M. Dirksen, won renomination over Roy C. Johnson.

 General election

 Results

 Dirksen carried 99 of the state's 102 counties.
 Clark, however, carried the state's most populous county, Cook County, taking 54.07% of the vote, to Dirksen's 45.52%.
 Since Cook County was home to 50.65% of the votes cast in the election, the final result of the election was close, despite Dirksen winning a landslide 60.70% of the vote to Clark's 38.92% in the other 101 counties of the state.

 Additionally, in Cook County's principal city, Chicago (from which 31.02% of all statewide ballots were cast), Clark won 63.90% of the vote to Dirksen's 35.58%.
 Clark's majority in Chicago and Cook County was insufficient to roll back Dirksen's large majorities in the Chicago suburbs and Downstate.